acomrsic/Data-Engineering-Nanodegree/Data-Modeling/Data Lake/README.md

 The project includes files:
 * <b> /data </b> - a folder that cointains two zip files, helpful for data exploration
-* <b> etl.py </b> - the ETL engine done with Spark, data normalization and parquet file writing.
+* <b> etl.py </b> - the ETL engine done with Spark, reads data from S3, processes that data and writes them back to S3.
-* <b> dhw.cfg </b> - configuration file that contains info about AWS credentials
+* <b> dhw.cfg </b> - configuration file that contains AWS Credentials
 * <b> README.md </b> - explination of process and decisions for this ETL pipeline.
 --------------------------------------------